sarahdunbar/Hello-world/README.md

   version of ```helloworld.py``` on Github is being updated correctly.
 5. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) to submit your code.
 6. Your code will be subjected to a rudimentary automatic test and will be accepted or rejected.
+7. Continue to edit your code from [runpython.com](http://runpython.com).
+Every time you commit a change the new code will be tested again.
+8. To see the status of your pull request from your Github account, visit the ```Pull requests``` link at the top of the Github page.
-7. If you need to make any changes, **close** the first pull request and submit a new one when you're ready.
+9. As an alternative, you may **close** your pull request when it fails and create a new one when you are ready to submit again.

 ##Assignment